-In 2011, Merogel Injectable was withdrawn from the market due to a labeling error on the product's packaging, discovered by the Company.
+In 2011, Merogel Injectable was voluntarily withdrawn from the market due to a labeling error on the product's packaging.
 We settled the matter related to this dispute with Medtronic in August, 2012.
-This labeling error relates to conduct that initially occurred prior to our acquisition of Anika S.r.l. from Fidia Farmaceutici S.p.A. and we have made claims against Fidia for indemnification for Anika's losses related to this issue.
-Fidia has informed us that it does not believe that it has liability for this matter, and has asserted a counterclaim against Anika for failing to consent to the release of the remaining shares held in escrow upon the closing of the Anika S.r.l. acquisition.
-We have begun an arbitration process with Fidia in the London Court of International Arbitration to resolve the matter.
-Management has assessed Fidia's claims and determined that contingent losses related to this matter are not probable.
-Therefore, pursuant to ASC 450, Contingencies, an accrual has not been recorded for this loss contingency.
+This labeling error related to conduct that initially occurred prior to our acquisition of Anika S.r.l. from Fidia Farmaceutici S.p.A. ("Fidia") and, as a result, we made claims against Fidia for indemnification for Anika's losses related to this issue.
+Fidia maintained that it did not have liability for this matter, and asserted a counterclaim against Anika for failing to consent to the release of the remaining shares held in escrow upon the closing of the Anika S.r.l. acquisition.
+The Company reached agreement with Fidia in October 2013 to settle this matter without admission of liability by either party in return for a payment made by Fidia to the Company.
+As a result of the settlement, the arbitration with Fidia pending before the London Court of International Arbitration has been withdrawn, and shares previously held in escrow have been released.